hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 _Remember, with nets you can connect from a distance!_

-### Power surges
+## Power surges

-The design is almost complete, and in a perfect world it would work just fine.
-But we aren't in a perfect world- we live in a world with static electricty and power surges.
+The design is almost complete, and in a perfect world it would work just fine. [:But we aren't in a perfect world](https://example.com)- we live in a world with static electricty and power surges.
 We'll need to now protect our circuit.
 If we don't, we could fry our hub or even our computer's USB port!

 Knowing where these protective components go can be an art and hotly debated on many stackoverflow forms.
 Fortunately, the spec sheets we're using contain some example circuits for us to use.
 Let's take a look at the CoreChips SL2.1A spec sheet again: